 - Dusty desks and workstations that trigger allergies and immune responses.

 - Uncirculated air that may "feel" stale.

-- Dirty doorknobs and other commonly handled areas that make employees think twice.
+- Dirty doorknobs and other commonly handled areas make employees think twice.

 - Uninspected areas that have been overlooked during normal, busy times.

 In fact, now is an ideal time to implement a building inspection.
-Facilities managers and office supervisors can take advantage of the limited numbers of employees to check for leaky pipes, burned-out light bulbs, and places requiring a thorough disinfection.
+Facilities managers and office supervisors can take advantage of the limited number of employees to check for leaky pipes, burned-out light bulbs, and places requiring thorough disinfection.

 That way, employees can stay safe and feel confident managers are doing everything they can to clean and disinfect the space upon their return and into the future.